Neufund/esop-ui/README.md

 Just put contents of ```build``` directory on any https capable webserver.
 Github pages etc are also good.
 Since its DAPP it only requires address of Ethereum node.
 You can use some existing ones ex. [infura](https://infura.io/) or you can host your own (that can be a bit tricky).

 TODO: add information about nginx files you see in repo

+## Implementation details

+* describe truffle artifacts used, how we get addresses of the contracts
+* how we wait for transaction to be mined
+* describe how we inject web3: metamask first then nano and what if nothing

 ## Dev Tips
 Info how to deploy your own smartcontracts just general tips you should start in our main ESOP repo and read and understand at least [development/deployment part](https://github.com/Neufund/ESOP#development)